Mātai Te Pou Tonga

 - Antarctic Studies courses are coordinated by Gateway Antarctica, the Centre for Antarctic Studies and Research at Te Whare Wānanga o Waitaha | University of Canterbury.
 Gateway Antarctica plays a leading role in the quest for knowledge in a diverse range of national and international Antarctic research projects, in areas including engineering in extreme environments; Antarctica as driver of, and responder to, climate change; connections between Antarctica and Aotearoa New Zealand; and human influences in/on Antarctica.

 Participants in Antarctica Studies postgraduate qualifications are selected via a competitive process.
-Participants need an approved degree and must pass a medical examination prescribed by Antarctica New Zealand to complete Antarctic fieldwork.
-The competitive process attracts high-calibre applicants from across a range of natural and social sciences, and from across the world.
+Participants must have a degree.
+The competitive process attracts applicants from across a range of natural and social sciences, and from across the world.

 An in-depth knowledge of Antarctic issues can form a useful part of many careers in science, politics, tourism, education, and law.
 There are a large number of people who visit the Antarctic every year, many of whom are scientists specialising in areas such as geology, glaciology, biology, astronomy, and environmental management.

 To make their day-to-day operations run smoothly, a range of staff are employed by national Antarctic programmes – from engineers to plant technicians, finance personnel to communication managers.